pirate/gzint/README.md

 **TODOs:**

- 1. Override all math operators to operate directly on compressed `HugeInt`s instead of `int`s whenever possible
- 3. Implement more compression methods and automatically pick the best one
+ 1. Implement more compression methods and automatically pick the best one (using Threads to compress in parallel?)
-    - gzipped hex, binary, octal, or etc. representations of the number
+    - gzipped hex, binary, octal, or other base representations of the number
     - scientific notation
+    - knuth's up-arrow notation
     - factorial notation
     - prime factor notation
     - other polynomial representations
- 4. Speed up compression & decompression
+ 2. Speed up the compression & decompression
+ 3. See if more math operations can be performed directly on compressed `HugeInt`s without uncompressing first
- 5. Use cached_property to prevent recreating the same `int`'s during `int` operations (prevents GC though...?)
+ 4. Use a cached_property to prevent decompressing the same HugeInt repeatedly during `int` operations (allow expiry eventually with timeout to get GC benefits...?)